-The New Yorker posted the National Book Award for Young People’s Literature Longlist this morning, and Elana K. Arnold’s YA novel What Girls Are Made Of is one of the ten titles on the list!
+The New Yorker posted the National Book Award for Young People’s Literature Longlist on September 12, and Elana K. Arnold’s YA novel What Girls Are Made Of is one of the ten titles on the list!

 How Elana found out

 At 7:30 am at her home in California, Elana discovered she had been tagged in a post on Instagram.

 “I had already gotten coffee and was sandwiched between my dogs, Phoebe and Poppy.
 I followed the link and was absolutely dumbfounded to see where it took me.”

 Of course, it led to a New Yorker article that included ten titles by YA authors including Jason Reynolds, Rita Williams-Garcia, and Angie Thomas.

 “I write weird young adult novels.
 What Girls Are Made Of is the weirdest; it’s uncomfortable to read, and it deals with a range of unsettling topics, including the ways we culturally objectify the young female body.”

 And so What Girls Are Made Of has become the weird little novel that could.